commandrod/gungame/README.md

 ## Intents

 >This plugin was made only for the purpose of making a Gun Game recreation with modified PvP, the old maps & more features that have been removed in the latest updates, that the community would love to have back.
->
 Also, there is a version of the plugin made for 1.8 Minecraft Servers, to feel the true PvP experience.

+>⚠ WARNING ⚠: I recommend checking out the 1.8 branch, this branch is outdated and for 1.17 servers.

 ## Installation